Student With ‘Cinderella-Like Transformation’ Discovered To Have Received Million Dollar Student Aid Mistake

 — Artarius Media (@ArtariusMedia) August 31, 2017

-Should Mani, who ironically is an accountancy student, have realized that this would end to no good?
+Should Mani, who, ironically, is studying accounting, have realized that this would end badly?
 There was a clear paper trail from the mistake of the transfer of funds, to where she spent the money.
-Surely, she had to realize she would get caught.

 Sibongile Mani insists she is innocent.
 She went to social media to tell her side of the story.

-She insists that she is not a thief, and that she reported the mistake to the SRC, the Student Representative Councils.
-Yet, she states that they, the SRC, who were made aware of the situation when it first occurred, now remain silent on this matter for “political” reasons.
+She insists that she is not a thief, and that she reported the mistake to the Student Representative Councils (SRC).
+Yet, she states that the SRC, who were made aware of the situation when it first occurred, now remain silent on this matter for “political” reasons.

 My Side of the Story #SibongileMani#NSFAS pic.twitter.com/WHw61e9I3P